Pseudomanifold/Aleph/README.md

 # Contact & contributors

-For general discussion, questions, and comments, please contact the principal developer and maintainer Bastian Rieck (bastian.rieck@iwr.uni-heidelberg.de).
+For general discussion, questions, and comments, please contact the principal developer and maintainer Bastian Rieck (bastian.rieck@bsse.ethz.ch).

 The following people have contributed code to Aleph: